Phuket Airport | Useful Information about Phuket Airport

 (above) Inside the new International terminal at Phuket Airport

 Phuket Airport LocationThis is something that many people don't realise.
 I know many people arrive at the airport and expect to be a short taxi ride from their hotel.
-Customers heading to our dive shop at Karon beach are surprised that the taxi can take 90 minutes.
+Customers heading to the dive shop where I worked at Karon beach were surprised that the taxi can take 90 minutes.
 Phuket is bigger than you may realise.
 The island has an area of over 500 square kilometers and the airport is way up in the north of Phuket.
 From the airport to the main beaches on the southwest coast is a ride of 40 - 50km and at busy times, traffic in Phuket can be a bit slow!
 Sure if you choose a hotel at Nai Yang or Mai Khao beaches you are way closer to the airport (but further from the main tourism / nightlife / shopping centers).
 The runway starts right by the south end of Mai Khao beach, which means you can watch planes taking off or landing from the beach :)

 Getting To Your AccommodationThere are plenty of taxi options from the airport to hotels anywhere on the island.
 My suggestion - pre-book an airport transfer.
 So nice after a flight to see a taxi drive holding up your name and head straight to the hotel without having to worry about arranging anything on arrival.
 My friends at Easy Day provide a very good airport transfer service either from the airport or back to the airport.
 Their rate is around 1000 Baht one way or 1600 Baht for return transfer.
 That's a fixed rate for any hotel, so a very good deal for hotels further away from the airport!
 If you book a taxi on arrival from a desk at the arrivals area it might work out a few Baht cheaper to some areas in Phuket.
 BUT getting back to the airport is trickier.
 If you get a taxi from outside your hotel for sure the asking rate will be more than you paid to get to the hotel.
 So that deal offered by Easy Day is a good one!